List of public art in Bloomington, Indiana

 This is a list of public art in Bloomington, Indiana.

 This list applies only to works of public art accessible in an outdoor public space.
-For example, this does not include artwork visible inside a museum.
+It does not include artwork visible inside a museum.

 Most of the works mentioned are sculptures.
-When this is not the case (i.e. sound installation, for example) it is stated next to the title.
+When this is not the case (with a sound installation, for example), it is stated next to the title.